Motor formula tool

 U.S. motor context

 Electricians often need a reasonableness check when a motor nameplate, equipment schedule, or control panel note lists HP but not current.
-A 10 HP motor at 480 V three-phase estimates near 11.2 A in the chart context.
-Treat it as a formula estimate, not a final branch-circuit current.
+Enter the motor voltage, phase, efficiency, and PF in the calculator, then treat the result as a formula estimate rather than a final branch-circuit current.

 When to use the full calculator